pyca/cryptography/docs/hazmat/primitives/aead.rst

 .. module:: cryptography.hazmat.primitives.ciphers.aead

-Authenticated encryption with additional data allows the user to guarantee the integrity of both their ciphertext and optional additional data that does not require encryption.
+Authenticated encryption with associated data (AEAD) are encryption schemes which provide both confidentiality and integrity for their ciphertext.
+They also support providing integrity for associated data which is not encrypted.

 .. class:: ChaCha20Poly1305(key)